sqd2/SnakeGame-x86-NASM/README.md

 # Snake Game in x86 Assembly
-A classic Snake game implementation in x86_64 Assembly for Linux systems, featuring a leaderboard system and terminal-based graphics.
+A  Snake game implementation in x86_64 Assembly for Linux, with a leaderboard system and terminal-based graphics.

 ## Overview
 This project implements the classic Snake game in pure Assembly language.
 The game runs in the terminal using ASCII graphics and ANSI escape codes for colors and positioning.
 It includes features like:

 - terminal-based graphics